idimitriadis0/TranslateOnLinux/docs/index.md

 Tab-delimited TXT files can be edited in any text editor, although it is recommended to simply rename them to .csv or .tsv, no other conversion needed.

-Most CAT tools support such files (and converting from one of these file formats to another is mostly trivial): [OmegaT](http://omegat.sourceforge.net/manual-latest/en/chapter.glossaries.html
+Most CAT tools support such files (and converting from one of these file formats to another is mostly trivial): [OmegaT](https://omegat.sourceforge.io/manual-standard/en/index.html#__sethome
-), CafeTran Espresso, [Matecat](https://www.matecat.com/support/managing-language-resources/add-glossary/), Memsource (Import/Export Excel), WordFast Pro (Tab delimited TXT), [Fluency Now](https://fluencytranslation.wordpress.com/fluency-now-adding-personal-terminology/), Google Translator Toolkit, etc.
+), CafeTran Espresso, [Matecat](https://www.matecat.com/support/managing-language-resources/add-glossary/), Memsource (Import/Export Excel), WordFast Pro (Tab delimited TXT), [Fluency Now](https://fluencytranslation.wordpress.com/fluency-now-adding-personal-terminology/), etc.

-Swordfish uses the open Glossary Markup Language ([GlossML](https://www.maxprograms.com/glossml/glossml.pdf)) format.
-It offers a free glossary editor, [Anchovy](https://www.maxprograms.com/products/anchovy.html), which can import TMX, CSV and tab-del glossaries and export to GlosssML, CSV, HTML, TMX, TBX and XML.
+[Anchovy](https://www.maxprograms.com/products/anchovy.html) free utility can import TMX, CSV and tab-del glossaries and export to  ([GlossML](https://www.maxprograms.com/glossml/glossml.pdf), the format used by Swordfish), CSV, HTML, TMX, TBX and XML.

 For conducting CAT-tool independent TM and glossary searches, [TMLookup](http://www.farkastranslations.com/tmlookup.php) is an open-source tool designed to search (massive) bilingual and multilingual text databases (translation memories) and glossaries.
 For glossaries, it can import TXT and XLS files.
 It runs fine on Wine.